IFA-Labs/oracle_contract/README.md

 #### Key Constants:

-- `MAX_DECIMAL`: Set to 18 for high precision in calculations
+- `MAX_DECIMAL`:          Set to 30 for high precision in calculations
+- `MAX_DECIMAL_NEGATIVE`: Set to -30 for high precision in calculations

 ### **`IfaPriceFeedVerifier`**